neuralmagic/deepsparse/examples/logging-prometheus/README.md

 ![prometheus-dashboard.png](image/prometheus-dashboard.png)

-This graph shows the percentage of 0's.
+This graph shows the percentage of 0 pixels in the images sent to the server.
 As the "corrupted" all black images were sent to the server in increasing probability, we can clearly see a spike in the graph, alerting us that something strange is happening with the provided input.

 For more details on working with the Prometheus Query Language PromQL,